Embedded wireless modems eliminated the challenges of external, USB-based modems

-When modems were first introduced, they were analog, used DSL, and had a simple function: allow computers to connect and pass data to networks.
+How do cellular modems work – when modems were first introduced, they were analog, used DSL, and had a simple function: allow computers to connect and pass data to networks.
 With the advent of cellular technology came the possibility of sending data over wireless connections.
 This demonstrated the potential of wireless connections for both business and personal use.

 The leap to modems that could transfer data wirelessly was significant but difficult.
 Passing data back and forth through the air was slow, limiting the types and volumes of data that companies could reasonably transfer wirelessly.